 Mistake #5: Not getting professional help with your claim (unless you’re terminally ill)

 Filing your Social Security disability application is like doing your yearly income taxes.
 While you technically can file a claim on your own, it doesn’t always mean you should.
 Understanding legal requirements can improve your odds, especially if you can’t afford to wait for an appeal.
 An experienced attorney knows what information the SSA needs, the best way to present it, and how to maximize your benefits.
 You’ll also get your first benefit payment faster than applying on your own.

 The only time you wouldn’t benefit from legal assistance is if your condition is on the Compassionate Allowances (CAL) list.
 This initiative helps claimants whose medical conditions obviously meet the SSA’s definition of disability get much-needed benefits quickly.
 If you have one or more CAL conditions, you can likely file your own Social Security disability application.
 Still, it may not hurt to get legal assistance if you find the application process too confusing.

 You May Qualify for Legal Assistance

-Filing your claim through a Social Security attorney doubles your chances of getting benefits on your first try.
+Filing your claim through a Social Security attorney nearly triples your chances of getting benefits on your first try.
 If the SSA doesn’t approve your application, you pay the lawyer $0 for legal assistance.
 And if you do win, you’ll only pay a small, one-time fee.
 Most people who apply with legal assistance through our website get $10,000 in SSD backpay, on average, as well as monthly benefits.